vernuntii/vernuntii/README.md

 then the latest version would be `0.5.0`.

 <!-- omit in toc -->
-## Drawback
+### Drawback

 One drawback of being adaptive is that the latest or next version is not deterministic when you would remove all tags, but to be fair: I am not aware of one versioning tool that gurantees full deterministic in calculating the next version in case you remove all tags.

-# Vernuntii installers
+## Vernuntii installers

 A Vernuntii installer is another term for getting the bare metal binaries to execute Vernuntii directly.
-For example the .NET CLI package is used in [GitHub Actions](#github-actions) integration.
+For example the .NET CLI package is used in [GitHub actions](#github-actions) integration.

-## .NET CLI package
+### .NET CLI package

 [![Nuget][globaltool-nuget-package-badge]][globaltool-nuget-package]